Dehiscence (botany): Fruit dehiscence

-There are many different types of fruit dehiscence, that involve different types of structures.
+There are many different types of fruit dehiscence involving different types of structures.
 Some fruits are indehiscent, and do not open to disperse the seeds.
 Xerochasy is dehiscence that occurs upon drying, and hygrochasy is dehiscence that occurs upon wetting, the fruit being hygroscopic.
 Dehiscent fruits that are derived from one carpel are follicles or legumes, and those derived from multiple carpels are capsules or siliques.

 One example of a dehiscent fruit is the silique.
 This fruit develops from a gynoecium composed of two fused carpels, which, upon fertilization, grow to become a silique that contains the developing seeds.
-After seed maturation, dehiscence takes place, and valves detach from the central septum freeing the seeds.
+After seed maturation, dehiscence takes place, and valves detach from the central septum, thus freeing the seeds.
 This is also known as shattering and can be important as a seed dispersal mechanism.
 This process is similar to anther dehiscence and the region that breaks (dehiscence zone) runs the entire length of the fruit between the valves (the outer walls of the ovary) and the replum (the persisting septa of the ovary).
 At maturity, the dehiscence zone is effectively a non-lignified layer between two regions of lignified cells in the valve and the replum.
-Shattering occurs due to the combination of cell wall loosening in the dehiscence zone and the tensions established by the differential mechanical properties of the drying cells.
+Shattering occurs due to the combination of cell wall loosening in the dehiscence zone and the tensions established by the differential hygro-responsive properties of the drying cells.